Constrained Co-evolutionary Metamorphic Differential Testing for Autonomous Systems with an Interpretability Approach: Results and Analysis

-\Cref{fig:support} shows the distribution of the \emph{support} of the rules extracted by \emph{RuleFit}, where each dot in the left subplot represents the \emph{support} value of the full set of rules extracted in a single run.
-Horizontal jitter is applied to the dots in the left subplot to reduce overlap and improve clarity.
-The right subplot presents the same data as a histogram with a logarithmic scale on the x-axis to better visualize the distribution.
-The \emph{support} distribution demonstrates that the rules extracted by \emph{RuleFit} consistently cover nearly all of the identified complete solutions.
-In 498 out of 500 independent runs, the generated rules achieved 100\% \emph{support}, meaning every identified complete solution was covered by at least one rule.
-The remaining few runs show only minor deviations, with \emph{support} values still exceeding 99.5\%.
-Given the maximum of 30 rules allowed per run, the ability to achieve near-complete coverage of all identified solutions is particularly noteworthy.
+The \emph{support} distribution demonstrates that the rules extracted by \emph{RuleFit} consistently cover\deletedtext{ nearly} all of the identified complete solutions. \deletedtext{In 498 out of 500 independent runs, t}\addedtext{T}he generated rules achieved 100\% \emph{support}, meaning every identified complete solution was covered by at least one rule. \deletedtext{The remaining two runs exhibited slightly lower \emph{support} values of 99.8\% and 99.6\%, respectively.} Given the maximum of 30 rules allowed per run, achieving \deletedtext{near-}complete coverage of all identified solutions is particularly noteworthy.
 This high level of \emph{support} underscores the effectiveness and consistency of \emph{RuleFit} in capturing a compact yet comprehensive set of interpretable rules or patterns that explain the observed behavioral differences across diverse runs.